tsteindl/ReciPi/README.md

 # ReciPi
+- ReciPi is a RaspberryPi project that is able to scan Barcodes using the camera module (or any USB camera) from grocery items, retrieve products from public database and store them into a SQLite database.
+Then user can prompt the program to query ChatGPT (or any other similar project) to generate a recipe.
+Recipes are also stored so they don't become redundant.
-ReciPi developed for RaspberryPi 3B+, Raspberry OS Lite (64-bit)
+- Developed for RaspberryPi 3B+, Raspberry OS Lite (64-bit)

 ## Sources:
 - [How to Install OpenCV on a Raspberry Pi](https://www.youtube.com/watch?v=QzVYnG-WaM4)